nendotools/touchview/README.md

 - customizable floating menu
   - assign up to 7 commands for each edit mode

+If you have a suggestion for more features, please check if it's on the upgrade list below before submitting a request on Github.

 ![demo gif](/docs/demo.gif?raw=true)

 # Planned Upgrades

----
+I'm continuing to look at features which could improve the experience of Blender without adding too much clutter to the UI.

+Currently, I'm planning to add the following features:

-- customizable double-tap action
+> - customizable double-tap action
-- viewport camera toggle Gizmo for non-pen users
+> - viewport camera toggle Gizmo for non-pen users
-- scaleable Gizmos
+> - scaleable Gizmos
-- auto-retopology levels
+> - auto-retopology levels
-- brush size/falloff UI
+> - brush size/falloff UI

+This list will change as I explore options and get more user feedback.

 # Changelogs
----

 <details open><summary><b>v1.1.0</b></summary><br>